shuobai/SRA_111_13_Spring/syllabus.md

 University-sanctioned activity, please complete a [class absence form](http://www.psu.edu/oue/aappm/classabs.pdf).

-In general, please plan to arrive a few minutes early and to remain until class is dismissed to help avoid disrupting class discussions or your classmates' concentration.
+Please plan to arrive a few minutes early and to remain until class is dismissed to help avoid disrupting class discussions or your classmates' concentration.

 ### 5b.
-Lateness
+Assignments

 Late assignments will be deducted 10% each day.
 An assignment is considered late if it submitted after midnight on the due date.
 The